vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-config/spring-cloud-services.md

   displayFortune: false

 quoteServiceURL: http://quote-service-dev.cfapps.io/quote

 ```
-This file has several configuration parameters that will be used throughout this lab.
+We have added several configuration parameters that will be used throughout this lab.
 For this exercise, we have set the log level for classes in the `io.pivotal` package to `DEBUG`.

 3) While watching the `greeting-config` terminal, refresh the [http://localhost:8080](http://localhost:8080/) url.
 Notice there are no `DEBUG` logs yet.